tyler-sommer/stick/README.md

 ------------

-Twig is a powerful templating language that supports macros, vertical and horizontal reuse including multiple inheritance, and an easy-to-learn syntax that promotes separation of logic and markup.
+Twig is a powerful templating language that supports macros, vertical and horizontal reuse, and an easy-to-learn syntax that promotes separation of logic and markup.
+Twig is also extremely extensible, and by default will autoescape content based on content type.

+Stick is an attempt to bring these great features to Go projects.

 ### Current status